wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 uses the name to query the routing table `nameMap_` by calling `lookupNode()`.
 The link ID from the routine table is then used to obtain the link object by querying `linkIdMap_`, after which the event is sent over the link object using the regular `send()` method of the link.
+Note that the event being sent to the destination is a cloned copy, while the original event will be destroyed.

+Method `broadcastEvent()` obtains the source link object (note: not destination) using the same way as in `sendSingleEvent()`, after which the event is sent to all other links in `highNetPorts_` and `lowNetPorts_`.
+Each send operation uses a cloned copy of the event, while the original event will be destroyed.